 Header tags are just ONE of over 200 ranking signals!
 These tips can give you an edge but will not directly improve your rank.

-If you are here in the hopes of learning why header tags are important and how they can help improve your overall ability to rank in conjunction with your other on page optimization techniques like improving meta descriptions – then read on!
+If you are here in the hopes of learning why header tags are important and how this header element can help improve your overall ability to rank in conjunction with your other on page optimization techniques like improving meta descriptions – then read on!

 Read This Disclaimer First!

-- Header tags are NOT a major ranking factor.
+- Your HTML header tag is NOT a major ranking factor.

 - Not every page needs H2-H6 tags – only use them if they make sense to help your READER.

 - There is no “right or wrong” with header tags – but there are “recommended practices” that can help you improve your rank if the rest of your onsite SEO is good.

 - If your header tags are awesome it won’t matter at all if you have a lot of other technical, speed or optimization issues.

 I NEVER write my headers for the search engines – I write them for my readers.
 Actually, every post I write is for my readers – below is my methodology for post writing;